Rakesh Jhunjhunwala-led Akasa Air gets NoC from govt; set to fly in early 2022

 Also read: Big Bull’s Flight Plans with Akasa Air

 Akasa Air plans to offer flights across India starting early 2022.
-It aims to be the nation's most dependable, affordable and greenest airline.
-Dube said having a robust air transportation system is critical for the nation’s progress.
+It aims to be the nation's most dependable, affordable, and greenest airline.
+Dube said having a robust air transportation system is critical for the nation's progress.
 "It is this belief that has motivated us to create a modern, efficient, and a quality conscious airline," he said.

-He said Akasa Air will serve all Indians with "warmth, inclusiveness and respect".
+He said Akasa Air will serve all Indians with "warmth, inclusiveness, and respect".
 "It is these qualities that connect people and cultures and help Indians realise their dreams,” he said.

 Former IndiGo president Aditya Ghosh, who is on Akasa's board, congratulated Dube and his team on getting the NOC.
 "Many congratulations to VinayDube and Team #AKASA on receiving the NOC from MOCA," he tweeted.